danukub/siccom_v3/README.md

 - fragProb & fragRange
 - breakageProb

+### Installation
+- just uncompress the ZIP archiver
+- make sure the "species directoy is placed in the same directory as "siccom_os_v3.jar"

-### Important
+#### Important
 - You have to have a Java Runtime Environment installed
-- The "species" directory has to be placed in the same directory as "siccom_os_v3.jar"

 ### Run
 double-click the jar file